 The initial public offering price of the ADSs is substantially higher than the pro forma as adjusted net tangible book value per share of our outstanding ordinary shares on a per ADS basis immediately after the completion of this offering.
-Purchasers of the ADSs in this offering will experience immediate dilution of \$6.41 per ADS, based upon the initial public offering price of \$6.80 per ADS.
+Purchasers of the ADSs in this offering will experience immediate dilution of \$ [•] per ADS, assuming an initial public offering price of \$[•] per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus.
 For a further description of the dilution that you will experience immediately after this offering, see "Dilution."